donallw/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

 This interaction would take place wherever you are mining cryptocurrencies.
 This could be your office, your basement, or perhaps a dedicated mining warehouse.
 Depending on where you would like the notification light to be, this could include that location as well.
 There is really only one player for this interactive device, the person mining cryptocurrency.
 The activity is the individual is mining cryptocurrencies to a shared pool.
 This essentially means the miner works in tandem with many other miners to mine the crytpocurrency, and then the rewards are split among all the miners.
 To do so, each miner solves hashing problems to produce "shares", which are then submitted to the pool.
-If the shares are valid, it is successful and the miner is rewarded, if they are invalid, the miner failed the hashing problem (or some other issue arose) and the miner is not rewarded, or the shares are "stale" meaning someone else in the pool completed the same hashing problem as you and submitted it to the pool before you, and the miner is not rewarded.
+If the shares are valid, it is successful and the miner is rewarded and if they are invalid, the miner failed the hashing problem (or some other issue arose) and the miner is not rewarded.
 The goal of the miner is to collect as many valid shares as possible, as this is how they get rewarded.

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.